-- 1. Read data from tables, pictographs, bar graphs, and pie charts. - 2.
+- 1. Read scales and data from tables, pictographs, bar graphs, and pie charts. - 2.
 Compare information from related data sets (e.g., given data or representations of data on the favorite flavors of ice cream in four or more classes, identify the class with chocolate as the most popular flavor). - 3.
-Use information from data displays to answer questions that go beyond directly reading the data displayed (e.g., combine data, perform computations based on the data, draw conclusions, and make predictions).
+Use information from data displays to answer questions that go beyond directly reading the data displayed (e.g., combine data, perform computations based on the data, make inferences, and draw conclusions).